Photolithography: History

 In 1952, the U.S. military assigned Jay W. Lathrop and James R. Nall at the National Bureau of Standards (later the U.S. Army Diamond Ordnance Fuze Laboratory, which eventually merged to form the now-present Army Research Laboratory) with the task of finding a way to reduce the size of electronic circuits in order to better fit the necessary circuitry in the limited space available inside a proximity fuze.
 Inspired by the application of photoresist, a photosensitive liquid used to mark the boundaries of rivet holes in metal aircraft wings, Nall determined that a similar process can be used to protect the germanium in the transistors and even pattern the surface with light.
 During development, Lathrop and Nall were successful in creating a 2D miniaturized hybrid integrated circuit with transistors using this technique.
 In 1958, during the IRE Professional Group on Electron Devices (PGED) conference in Washington, D.C., they presented the first paper to describe the fabrication of transistors using photographic techniques and adopted the term "photolithography" to describe the process, marking the first published use of the term to describe semiconductor device patterning.

 Despite the fact that photolithography of electronic components concerns etching metal duplicates, rather than etching stone to produce a "master" as in conventional lithographic printing, Lathrop and Nall chose the term "photolithography" over "photoetching" because the former sounded "high tech."
 A year after the conference, Lathrop and Nall's patent on photolithography was formally approved on June 9, 1959.
 Photolithography would later contribute to the development of the first semiconductor ICs as well as the first microchips.

-Basic procedure
+Process

 A single iteration of photolithography combines several steps in sequence.
 Modern cleanrooms use automated, robotic wafer track systems to coordinate the process.
-The procedure described here omits some advanced treatments, such as thinning agents or edge-bead removal.
+The procedure described here omits some advanced treatments, such as thinning agents.
 The photolithography process is carried out by the wafer track and stepper/scanner, and the wafer track system and the stepper/scanner are installed side by side.
-Wafer track systems have been replaced by wafer coater/developer systems, which perform the same functions.
+Wafer track systems are also known as wafer coater/developer systems, which perform the same functions.
+Wafer tracks are named after the "tracks" used to carry wafers inside the machine, but modern machines do not use tracks.